godotengine/godot-docs/tutorials/ui/gui_theme_type_variations.rst

 you can find the **Theme Type Variation** property.
 It is empty by default, which means that only the base type has an effect on this node.

-You can either select a type variations from a dropdown list, or input its name manually.
+You can either select a type variation from a dropdown list, or input its name manually.
 Variations appear on the list only if the type variation belongs to the project-wide theme, which you can configure in the project settings.
 For any other case you have to input the name of the variation manually.
 Click on